 In the meantime prepare jars.
 Transfer sorrel to the jars.
 Can sorrel using your favorite canning method.
 If you are not sure you can read about safe canning methods for example here: https://www.simplycanning.com/canning-methods/.

-Canned Sorrel for Sorrel Soup can be stored for 1 to 2 years.
+Canned Sorrel for Sorrel Soup can be stored for 1 up to 2 years.

 If you like this recipe, try also recipe for Cucumbers for Dill Pickle Soup, a zero waste preserves for delicious Ogórkowa Soup in Winter.